echeran/smile-of-murugan/webbook/chapter14.md

 and dwellers in the land of dreams, their conceit knew no bounds".
 Needless to say that we do not agree in the least.

-2 And, in fact, M. V. Venugopala Pillai has included his *Tiruvaruṭpā* *tivaṭṭu* into his anthology of *cittar* poetry.
+However, a much broader and wider conception of the Siddha movement in Tamilnad is certainly possible; the only one really unifying and common element of the *cittar* thus conceived would be their eclecticism, and their popularity with the masses.
+If we stretch our conception of the *cittar* like this, then even the great Rāmaliṅka Cuvāmi of the 19th Century belongs here (as he actually claims to),[^19th-century-ramalingam-as-cittan] and even Subrahmanya Bharati († 1921) who said:
 "I am one of the Siddhas of this land!"
 But this very wide and very nebulous conception of the *cittar* would not be of much use for our purposes or for any purposes, in fact.

+[^19th-century-ramalingam-as-cittan]: And, in fact, M. V. Venugopala Pillai has included his *Tiruvaruṭpātivaṭṭu* into his anthology of *cittar* poetry.

-Traditionally, the Tamil Siddhas trace their origin to Agastya (Akattiyan), and to various works on mysticism, worship, medicine and alchemy ascribed to him.¹ In the *Ṛgveda* a brief reference occurs to Agastya's miraculous birth from a pitcher (*kumbha*), but otherwise he seems to have been a historical person who composed hymns, a real Vedic ṛṣi.
+Traditionally, the Tamil Siddhas trace their origin to Agastya (Akattiyan), and to various works on mysticism, worship, medicine and alchemy ascribed to him.[^akattiyan-ascribed-source] In the *Ṛgveda* a brief reference occurs to Agastya's miraculous birth from a pitcher (*kumbha*), but otherwise he seems to have been a historical person who composed hymns, a real Vedic ṛṣi.
 In the *Mahabharata* we already have a